abuKaJeiN/JAST/README.md

 2. Import the database:

-   - Use the provided SQL file (`JAST.sql`) to create the necessary tables and populate them with sample data.
+   - Use the provided SQL file `jast.sql` to create the necessary tables and populate them with sample data.

 3. Configure the database connection: